 On October 20, 1803, the Senate ratified a treaty with France, promoted by President Thomas Jefferson, that doubled the size of the United States.
 But was Jefferson empowered to make that $15 million deal under the Constitution?

 The Louisiana Purchase was a seminal moment for a new nation.
 The land involved in the 830,000 square mile treaty would eventually encompass 15 states.
-In 1800, the vast region came under French control after Napoleon reached a treaty agreement with Spain.
+In 1800, the vast region came under French control after Napoleon reached an agreement with Spain.
 Jefferson was very familiar with the French, due to his time in Europe as an American envoy.
-He also understood the potential military danger a French regime posed as a neighbor that controlled the Mississippi River.
+He also understood the potential military danger France posed if they controlled the Mississippi River.

 While the deal was instantly popular, there were problems.
 Negotiations would need to start with Great Britain and Spain about shared boundaries.
-And there was a debate about how such a large purchase was allowed under the Constitution.
+And there was a debate about whether and how such a large property purchase was allowed under the Constitution.

 Jefferson took a strict, literal view of constitutional powers, meaning that specific powers reserved for the President and Executive Branch needed to be spelled out in the Constitution.
-The ability to buy property from foreign governments was not among these powers listed in Article IV of the Constitution – a fact that his political opponents, the Federalists, were eager to point out to the President.
+The ability to buy property from foreign governments was not among these powers listed the Constitution – a fact that his political opponents, the Federalists, were eager to point out to the President.

 However, Jefferson had no intention of losing the deal with France.
 “In the meantime we must ratify and pay our money, as we have treated, for a thing beyond the Constitution, and rely on the nation to sanction an act done for its great good, without its previous authority,” he told Dickinson.